petabyt/camlib/docs/camlib.md

 # Documentation For Camlib
-- PDF Reference for PTP and MTP: https://www.usb.org/document-library/media-transfer-protocol-v11-spec-and-mtp-v11-adopters-agreement
 - Documentation for [CamControl scripting](https://camcontrol.danielc.dev/docs/)

-## Quick Overview of PTP Standard
-### To issue a command to the device
-1. Send a *command packet* with up to 5 parameters
-2. An optional data packet (the data phase)
-3. A response packet(s) is recieved from the camera.

-For data to be sent to the camera, a data packet can be sent following
-the command packet.
-The camera should know when to expect this.

-- Each packet sent to the camera has a unique transaction ID (see PtpBulkContainer.transaction)
-- The operation code (OC) is an ID for each command, and determines how the camera will expect and send back data.
-- In a response packet, the response code (RC) is placed in the PtpBulkContainer.code field

 ## JSON Bindings
 Camlib provides a JSON frontend that can easily be ported to higher level programming languages,